lexx257/scripts/README.md

 Cleans every cache on Windows.
 Also runs diskcleanup and disk-defrag.
 Clears Windows Store cache and flushes ipconfig

 ## InstallEverything
 Installs everything i want on a new Install.
-Heres a list:
+Here's a list:
 - Newest Powershell
 - Thorium (like ungoogled chrome but faster)
 - Discord